 Are there walk-up or counter-service options near the beach?

 Yes.
-Several family-friendly spots near the beach work as walk-in or counter-style experiences, and breweries with food trucks add another casual option.
+Several family-friendly spots near the beach work as walk-in or counter-style experiences, and Wrightsville Beach Brewery’s order-at-the-bar beer garden adds another casual option.
 Confirm the current setup on each restaurant’s official site, since some places switch between counter and full service depending on the season.

 Where can we eat lunch right off the sand without changing?